kianbahramniakan/final-project/README.md

 I tried to make the site attractive and it's get many time for me I hope you enjoy it. :))

-about.html & contant.html: in this to website i tride ti intriduse myself.
+about.html & contant.html: in this  website i tride to intriduse myself.

 index.html: this website is the firt thing that you can see it has nav bar anf one slide show that you can see 6 popular images with low quality.